 - if you are self-employed:

 - proof of your self-employment, such as your most recent set of accounts or evidence of self-assessment tax returns

-- your 8-digit NHS Test and Trace Account ID number - - this can be found on the text message or email you were sent by NHS Test and Trace - you can't submit the form without this number (find out how to get this if your were notified to self-isolate by the COVID-19 app).
+- your 8-digit NHS Test and Trace Account ID number - this can be found on the text message or email you were sent by NHS Test and Trace - you can't submit the form without this number (find out how to get this if your were notified to self-isolate by the COVID-19 app).

 How to claim

 If you live in the Chesterfield Borough Council area you can apply for a Test and Trace Support Payment online through My Chesterfield.
 Registering for an account is quick and easy, and you will be able to track the progress of your claim.